1ScottWright/US-Population-Mortality-Analysis/README.md

 ---

 ### Exploratory Data Analysis - Target Variables
-A demonstration of the inherent phenomina that I am trying to model is conventiently displayed by the graph below.
+A demonstration of the inherent phenomena that I am trying to model is conveniently  displayed by the graph below.
 This graph shows the male mortality rates of persons aged between 25 and 95 from 1900 until 2015.
 The graph illustrates the overall decrease that has been observed.

 <p align="center">
 	<img src="assets/male_multiple_ages.png" width="600">